typelevel/cats-effect/site/src/main/tut/datatypes/index.md

 ```

 ### [ContextShift](./contextshift.html)
-A pure equivalent of an ExecutionContext.
-Provides support for cooperative yielding and shifting execution, e.g. allows to execute blocking code on a dedicated execution context
+ A pure equivalent of an `ExecutionContext`.
+Provides support for cooperative yielding and shifting execution, e.g. to execute blocking code on a dedicated execution context.

-Instance for IO is required by Concurrent[IO]
+ Instance for `IO` is required by `Concurrent[IO]`

 ```scala
 def shift: F[Unit]